Welcome to Villanova!

-We've provided a Quick Reference Guide to the University to help you get oriented to many of our offices and services for employees.
+We've provided a Quick Reference Guide to the University to help you get oriented to many of our offices and services.

 Download the Villanova mobile app on any mobile device for an interactive campus map, people directory, dining information, and access to Villanova events, news, videos, and more.
 Visit http://m.villanova.edu/info/ for more information, and then head to the App Store on your mobile device and search for "Villanova".
 It's a free download.